Realiserad/fish-ai/README.md

 Originally based on [Tom Dörr's `fish.codex` repository](https://github.com/tom-doerr/codex.fish), but with some additional functionality.
-It uses the [chat completions API endpoint](https://platform.openai.com/docs/api-reference/chat/create) and can be hooked up to OpenAI, Azure OpenAI or a self-hosted LLM behind any OpenAI-compatible API.
+It uses the [chat completions API endpoint](https://platform.openai.com/docs/api-reference/chat/create) and can be hooked up to Google, OpenAI, Azure OpenAI or a self-hosted LLM behind any OpenAI-compatible API.

 Continuous integration is performed against Azure OpenAI.